Chestnut Hill Reservation

 Waterworks Museum opens in the former High Service Pump Station building.

-Accessible Trails, Biking, Birding, Conservation Area, Historic Site, Pond, Scenic View, Sports Fields
+Accessible Trails, Biking, Birding, Conservation Area, Cross Country Skiing, Historic Site, MBTA Green Line, Pond, Scenic View, Sports Fields

 The Metropolitan Waterworks Museum: Big Buildings, Big Machines, Big Stories (an 11-minute video by Ellie Goldberg and Laura McCarthy Johnson in association with NewTV)